SOM-Research/model-autocompletion-server/README.md

   Example query (Windows users): http://localhost:8080/model-autocompletion/general/default-ws/glove.6B.300d/--------------/Test;Exam/1/5/1
   Result: ![Result](https://user-images.githubusercontent.com/50658372/146758665-93728a27-6e57-4d9d-86d0-d87dc5cda9ec.png)
 7. To go out of the internal command-line interpreter type: ```exit```
 8. If you want to stop the container's execution: ```docker stop containerID``` This command changes the execution of the current container and changes its status from Up to Exited.
+If you want to know your container's ID, execute the command ```docker ps -a```.
+This will list your containers and the relevant information like the container ID, name, status...

 ### Usage (local mode)